LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering

 We propose \textbf{LLM-MemCluster}, a novel framework that leverages API calls to a large language model (LLM), eliminating the need for model fine-tuning or integration with traditional algorithms.
 As illustrated in Figure~\ref{fig:framework}, our framework is designed to directly address two principal challenges: the statelessness of LLMs and the inherent ambiguity in determining the number of clusters.

 The architecture of LLM-MemCluster is centered on two synergistic innovations: a \textbf{Dynamic Memory} mechanism that endows the LLM with a functional state, and a \textbf{Dual-Prompt Strategy} for active control over clustering granularity.
 The framework processes each text instance from $\mathcal{D}$ sequentially.
-Throughout this process, it maintains a dynamic set of assignments $\mathcal{A} = \{(x_j, l_j)\}_{j=1}^N$, which records the assigned label $l_j$ for each processed instance $x_j$.
-This set of assignments $\mathcal{A}$ is crucial for the iterative refinement process and is used at the conclusion to produce the final partition $\mathcal{C}$.
+Throughout this process, it maintains a dynamic set of assignments $\mathcal{A} = \{(x_j, l_j)\}_{j=1}^N$, recording the label $l_j$ for each instance $x_j$.
+This set $\mathcal{A}$ is crucial for the iterative refinement and is used to produce the final partition $\mathcal{C}$.